hello-andrew-yan/spigot-smoke/README.md

 <p align="center"><img src="assets/smoke.png" alt="Smoke Icon"></p>
 <h1 align="center">Smoke</h1>

-<p align="center">This guide provides a basic breakdown of how to implement a smoke sphere in Minecraft using the SpigotAPI.
-The goal is to create a smoke effect that interacts with players and mobs, adding an immersive experience to your game.</p>
+<p align="center">This guide provides a basic breakdown of how to implement a smoke sphere in Minecraft using the SpigotAPI.</p>

 ---